There are a lot of ways to measure “best.” And the result can be entirely subjective.

 I feel like that is the choice.
 America, along with her freedom, is the baby that we’re handing to Clinton’s microwave or Trump’s blender.
 How do you compromise with that?

 Compromise.
 It’s probably my least favorite word.
 That’s because in modern times it is used as an excuse to tolerate evil.
 But compromise is worthwhile when it is between parties that each have good, albeit conflicting, priorities.
 I intentionally emphasize the word “good.”
 I firmly believe that people of integrity and righteousness should never compromise with evil.
 Never.
-The more people who stand firmly, with fortitude, on principle and refuse to budge, the greater the strength of the cause of freedom and the more success we’ll begin to have.
+The more people who stand firmly in unity, with fortitude, on principle and refuse to budge, the greater the strength of the cause of freedom and the more success we’ll begin to have.

 If you did not watch this episode, I strongly recommend it.